kylpo/react-playbook/deep-dives/wip-HOC.md

 ---

-Props to [Official Docs](https://facebook.github.io/react/docs/higher-order-components.html#convention-pass-unrelated-props-through-to-the-wrapped-component) for greatly improving its HOC documentation!
+Props to the [Official Docs](https://facebook.github.io/react/docs/higher-order-components.html#convention-pass-unrelated-props-through-to-the-wrapped-component) for greatly improving its HOC documentation!